-Learning to read is an exciting time for children and their families.
-While thrilled by their children's emerging literacy skills, many parents are surprised to learn that learning to read and strong reading comprehension are not necessarily easily acquired skills.
-Learning to be a successful reader is a process that is not fully understood.
-Questions that researchers even today are working on include:
+Learning to read is an exciting milestone for children and their families.
+While thrilled by their children's emerging literacy skills, many parents are surprised to learn that the fact that a child can read words on a page doesn't necessarily mean he comprehends what he is reading.
+Becoming a successful reader is a process that is not fully understood.

 In The Importance of Automaticity and Fluency For Efficient Reading Comprehension, Pamela E. Hook and Sandra D. Jones analyze the the reading process as organized along two separate but highly interrelated areas - word identification and comprehension.
 Their article maintains that even the slightest glitch in word comprehension and fluency can create a cognitive overload that significantly reduces reading comprehension.
 The article then outlines the link between phonemic awareness, phonics and orthographic reading.
 So strong automaticity, built in large part through spelling practice, is required for adequate reading comprehension.